Expand To Show Full Article

 1: This is one of the few attractions I’d recommend visiting at the weekend rather than mid-week as the Scottish Deer Centre hosts school tours which means it’s often packed with hordes of excitable children Monday to Friday.

-2: There’s an on-site cafe which is quite good, but if you’d like to save money consider taking a picnic instead.
-The Scottish Deer Centre has a dedicated covered picnic area.
+2: There’s an on-site cafe which is quite good, but if you’d like to save money consider taking a picnic as there’s an enclosed picnic area near the entrance with plenty of space for families to sit.
+There are also outside benches for relaxing on sunny days.

 3: If you’re looking for an entire day of family-friendly activities you might consider heading north on the A91 to Scone Palace which is a huge historic building set in enormous gardens.
 Alternatively, head east to St. Andrews Cathedral for an equally interesting historic attraction.